jxnl/blog/docs/writing/posts/consulting-stack.md

     - [Circleback](https://app.circleback.ai/login?ref=jason@jxnl.co): A platform for meeting notes and follow-ups.
     - [Anthropic Claude](https://claude.ai/new): An AI assistant for various tasks, including content creation and research.
     - [Spiral Computer](https://spiral.computer/): A tool for generating memos and blog posts from transcripts.
+    - [Better Diction](https://betterdictation.com/?via=jason): A tool for transcribing and improving the quality of your audio recordings.

 <!-- more -->